mandiant/capa/README.md

 They are one-off features that seem interesting to the authors.

-For example, the `characteristic(nzxor)` feature describes non-zeroing XOR instructions. captdet does not support instruction pattern matching, so a select set of interesting instructions are pulled out as characteristics.
+For example, the `characteristic(nzxor)` feature describes non-zeroing XOR instructions. capa does not support instruction pattern matching, so a select set of interesting instructions are pulled out as characteristics.

 | characteristic                             | scope                 | description |